philsr2/philsr2/README.md

 - 👋 Hi, I’m @philsr2
 - 👀 Finished AI Automation with Python on Coursera..
 - 📫 Best email to reach me is phil681@yahoo.com
-- ** Now working on Data Analytics and banging on various side projects like my video streamer.
+- ** Found a Network Security course to do and still banging on various side projects like my video streamer.
 -
 - ⚡ Fun fact: *sigh*  That was pretty funny, there should be a laugh/no-laugh button on githut profiles...